idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

    -- Diag v = let ty : Type = v = v in ty
    --                        ^
    --                        |
-   -- Doesnt compile! because ambiguous here
+   -- Doesn't compile! because ambiguous here

 We can also use the symbol ``:=`` instead of ``=`` in this context to, among other things, avoid these ambiguities with propositional equality: